What is myomectomy (uterine fibroid removal surgery)?

 What are myomectomy risks?

-All surgical procedures carry some risk.
+All surgical procedures carry some risk, but with an experienced surgeon, the risks are significantly minimized.
 Your doctor will explain the risks to you and take every precaution during surgery.
-Risks of myomectomy include:
+Risks of fibroid surgery include:

 - damage to pelvic tissue (uterus, fallopian tubes, ovaries, bladder, bowels)